cherenkov-plenoscope/corsika_primary/README.rst

 The ``-e`` (editable) is only needed for development when you want to modify the local sources.

-3) You must tell the python package where it can find the corsika executables which you build in step (1).
+3) You must tell the python package where it can find the CORSIKA executables which you build in step (1).
 This is done using a configfile ``~/.corika_primary.json`` which lives in the user's home.
 This slution is not perfect by any means but here we are now.
 See the modue ``coriska_primary.configfile``.

 .. code-block:: bash